 This is particularly relevant in polities where post-liberation movements have held power for long periods such as in Uganda and South Africa.
 The strategies employed by post-liberation movements to maintain legitimacy remain an important but underexplored area of scholarly focus and this project will make a contribution to this nascent literature through exploring memorialisation practices.

 Substantial research has been undertaken into the memorialisation practices of post-liberation movements in Southern Africa.
 Comparable work has not, however, been carried-out on, or in, Eastern Africa – where five states are currently governed by such movements.
-This project will therefore not only fill an important conceptual gap but also initiate a novel dialogue and exchange on the links and comparisons between movements and memorialisation in the two regions.
-In doing so, the project will take seriously the narratival linkages which political elites in Eastern and Southern Africa themselves make.
+This project therefore not only filled an important conceptual gap but also initiated a novel dialogue and exchange on the links and comparisons between movements and memorialisation in the two regions.
+In doing so, the project took seriously the narratival linkages which political elites in Eastern and Southern Africa themselves make.

-This project will compare how liberation struggles have been memorialized in South Africa under the African National Congress (ANC) and Uganda under the National Resistance Movement (NRM).
-The aim is twofold: 1) to explore how these practices are used and contested within legitimization strategies of post-liberation regimes; 2) to build and develop a sustainable partnership between the institutions involved – the University of Birmingham, UK and the University of the Free State, South Africa.
+This project compared how liberation struggles have been memorialized in South Africa under the African National Congress (ANC) and Uganda under the National Resistance Movement (NRM).
+The aim was twofold: 1) to explore how these practices are used and contested within legitimization strategies of post-liberation regimes; 2) to build and develop a sustainable partnership between the institutions involved – the University of Birmingham, UK and the University of the Free State, South Africa.

-The research will focus on museums, monuments, spaces, discourses and ceremonies as sites of engagement and contestation among different memorial cultures.
-Visual and textual data will be collected from archives, mass media, observation and interviews in order to analyse the relationship between memory, space and power.
-The project will make an original contribution to the literature on post-liberation heritage in Africa.
+The research focused on museums, monuments, spaces, discourses and ceremonies as sites of engagement and contestation among different memorial cultures.
+Visual and textual data was collected from archives, mass media, observation and interviews in order to analyse the relationship between memory, space and power.
+The project made an original contribution to the literature on post-liberation heritage in Africa.

 For further information about this project please contact: Dr Jonathan Fisher.